hummingbird-project/hummingbird/documentation/Encoding and Decoding.md

 app.router.post("user") { request -> EventLoopFuture<HTTPResponseStatus> in
     // decode user from request
     guard let user = try? request.decode(as: User.self) else {
-        return request.failure(.badRequest)
+        return context.failure(.badRequest)
     }
-    // create user and if ok return `.ok` status return createUser(user, on: request.eventLoop)
+    // create user and if ok return `.ok` status return createUser(user, on: context.eventLoop)
         .map { _ in .ok }
 }
 ```
 Like the standard `Decoder.decode` functions `HBRequest.decode` can throw an error if decoding fails.
 In this situation when I received a decode error I return a failed `EventLoopFuture`.
-I use the function `HBRequest.failure` to generate the failed `EventLoopFuture`.
+I use the function `HBcontext.failure` to generate the failed `EventLoopFuture`.

 ## Encoding Responses